-Forage spatial distribution, extent and abundance Location and hectares, and forage biomass Sufficient number of locations, area of suitable habitat and available forage biomass to support the population target This species is a grazer, feeding on a wide range of vegetation.
-Key forage materials include roots, tubers (such as potatoes), shoots (such as winter wheat), stolons, rhizomes, leaves (such as grasses), and seed such as (spilled) grain.
-Key habitats include peat bogs (including raised bogs and blanket bogs), grasslands (such as wet grassland, callows, semi-improved grassland, and intensive grassland), arable stubble, winter cereal fields, coastal grasslands, and occasionally salt marsh.
-In general, the foraging distance of over-wintering Greenland white-fronted goose from night roosts is estimated at 5 to 8km (Scottish Natural Heritage, 2016), although this will vary depending on site and landscape Roost spatial distribution and extent Location and hectares of roosting habitat Sufficient number of locations, area and availability of suitable roosting habitat to support the population target Overnight roosting habitat mainly consists of permanent waterbodies, such as lakes, estuaries, bays, and other open waterbodies.
-When roosting on waterbodies, this species can roost on above- water features such as sandbanks.
-Roosting is a critical ecological requirement for the over-wintering population.
+Forage spatial distribution, extent and abundance Location, hectares, and forage biomass Sufficient number of locations, area of suitable habitat and available forage biomass to support the population target This species feeds on a wide range of aquatic and terrestrial vegetation.
+Key forage materials include: leaves, with significant consumption of grasses; seeds, including spilled grain; roots; tubers, including potatoes; shoots, including those from winter wheat and other cereals.
+Key foraging habitats are grasslands (including wet grassland, semi-improved grassland, and intensive grassland), arable stubble, winter cereals, rivers, lakes, turloughs and other wetland habitats.
+In general, the foraging distance of wintering Whooper Swan from night roosts is estimated to be less than 5km (Scottish Natural Heritage, 2016), although this will vary depending on site and landscape Roost spatial distribution and extent Location and hectares of roosting habitat Sufficient number of locations, area and availability of suitable roosting habitat to support the population target Overnight roosting habitat consists primarily of permanent waterbodies, such as rivers, lakes, turloughs, lagoons and other open waterbodies.
+Roosting is a critical ecological requirement for the wintering population.
 Daytime roosting is also a common behaviour, where birds minimise activity levels to conserve energy, while benefitting from the vigilance of other flock members.
 A lack of sufficient and suitable roosting habitats can result in increased mortality risk, whether indirectly (e.g. via increased energy expenditure travelling to/from roost sites) or directly (e.g. via increased predation risk), or reduction in site use; this would ultimately affect the achievement of targets for population trend and/or spatial distribution Supporting habitat: area and quality Hectares and quality Sufficient area of utilisable habitat available in ecologically important sites outside the SPA The wintering population can make extensive use of suitable habitats in important areas outside the SPA, for foraging and roosting.
 The extent, availability and quality of these supporting habitats may be of importance for the resilience of the SPA population.
 Suitable supporting habitats include those highlighted in the attributes for foraging and roosting habitat